"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Introduction

-In answering these questions, we make four key contributions: first, we curated a dataset comprising Reddit posts pertaining to ChatGPT for programming after a manual filtering process conducted by the researchers.
+In answering these questions, we make four key contributions: first, we curated a dataset comprising Reddit posts on ChatGPT for programming after manual filtering.
 Second, we synthesized insights regarding the \textbf{strengths}, \textbf{use cases}, and \textbf{barriers} encountered when employing ChatGPT to assist the programming experience.
-Third, we conducted a comparative analysis of how individuals use ChatGPT in comparison to Stack Overflow, delineating their shared and distinctive affordances.
-Lastly, we advanced the discourse by discussing design implications, offering a blueprint for further development.
+Third, we conducted a \textbf{comparative analysis} of how individuals use ChatGPT in comparison to SO, delineating their shared and distinctive affordances.
+Lastly, we discussed the design implications and offered a workflow for further development.